ggangix/blog-gastby/src/posts/first-post.md

 ## For the next days

-Ok, this
+Ok, this first day was nice, but I think didn't enjoy too much to write down all the things I made (what is a blog? :P), so I think for the next days I'll list the task after finish them but not too much in details unless I noticed something insteresting.

-## For the next days
+## Hit me up!

-Ok, this first day was nice, but I think didn't enjoy too much to write down all the things I made (what is a blog? :P), so I think for the next days I'll list the
+Please let me know if you read this some day, just a +1 could be great to my motivation :D (Yes, everything is about me)